fluxionary/minetest-spawnit/doc/architecture.md

-first, we track which areas are active w.r.t objects. this consists of a set of per-player mapblocks, and some additional mapblocks which are force-loaded. for the purpose of this discussion, i'll just call these active blocks (note: that means something different to minetest itself). we track a set of blocks around each player - the same block might be associated w/ multiple players.
+first, we track which areas are active w.r.t objects. this consists of a set of per-player mapblocks, and some additional mapblocks which are force-loaded. for the purpose of this discussion, i'll just call these active blocks (note: that means something different to minetest itself). we track a set of blocks around each player - the same block might be associated w/ multiple players. we also track the "global" loaded status - is this block loaded by *any* player? ultimately, this is what we care about whether we should spawn a mob in a specific mapblock.

-from these, we gradually build a collection of positions where mobs can spawn. as the active positions change, these are deactivated, and eventually removed from the cache entirely.
+from this data, we gradually build a collection of positions where mobs can spawn. as the active positions change, these are deactivated, and eventually removed from the cache entirely (based on distance from players or time since active).

-then, for each mob, after some interval, if certain conditions are met, we add one of the mobs to the world.
+then, for each mob, after some interval, if certain conditions are met, we add one (or more) of the mobs to the world.

 == the update pipeline ==